SintefManufacturing/icehms/README.txt

 #export ICEHMS_REGISTRY="tcp -p 12000 -h tlpc484.sintef.no"
 export ICEHMS_REGISTRY="tcp -p 12000 -h localhost"

-#if using python and icehms is not installed we need to tell python where the python files are
+# you may also need to setup PYTHONPATH
 #export PYTHONPATH=$ICEHMS_ROOT/python/:$PYTHONPATH

+# slices files defining the interface of your objects may be installed in different places
+# first they can be installed system width
+# then you can have them in the local directory
+# or you can have user slice files in ~/.icehms/slices/
-# tell icehms where to load optional ice slices file
+# or you can tell icehms where to load optional ice slices file
 #export ICEHMS_SLICES="$HOME/MyProject/MySlices/;$HOME/MyProject2/Slices"
 #export ICEHMS_SLICES="$HOME/initcode/slices"